clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/kernel-modules-dkms.rst

 ############################

 Certain kernel modules are enabled by default in |CL-ATTR|.
-To use additional kernel modules, you must build out-of-tree kernel modules.
-Use this guide to add kernel modules with DKMS or refer to :ref:`kernel-modules`.
+To use additional kernel modules that are not part of the Linux source tree, you may need to build out-of-tree kernel modules.
+Use this guide to add kernel modules with :abbr:`DKMS (Dynamic Kernel Module System)` or refer to :ref:`kernel-modules`.

 .. contents:: :local: